Accrual of appropriations

 Example: Even if a debtor has a strong financial position, loan payments may be delayed if the debtor:

 - is required to temporarily close under COVID-19 restrictions

 - operates in a country where the banking system is temporarily restricted.

 Q16.
 My entity receives most of its revenue from a non-appropriation source that has been severely affected by the recent events.
 Must I consider going concern requirements?

 Yes.
 Accounting standards assume that an entity is a going concern.
 Where it is not, different values may be ascribed to assets and liabilities, and potentially some revenues and expenses.

 Going concern requirements should be appropriately considered and documented if:

 - the accountable authority cannot certify the entity’s ability to pay its debts, or

 - there are other major uncertainties over funding sources.

-- at least, the twelve-month period from the date the financial statements are signed (i.e. the assessment will extend to a date later than 30 June 2021).
+- at least the twelve-month period from the date the financial statements are signed (i.e. the assessment will extend to a date later than 30 June the following year).